loafey/master-thesis/Thesis/6.0. Discussion/Future Work.typ

 ($a plus.circle b$ and $a times.circle b$ respectively), having types with named fields or constructors would be useful for more complex types.
-It would also be required for recursive types such as linked lists, which are currently not representable.
+It would also be required for recursive types such as linked lists, which are currently not implementable.

 It would also be beneficial to have access to contiguous data types such as arrays.
 In the paper "Linear types can Change the World" @LinearTypeswadler1990linear Wadler introduces a way to implement arrays which could perhaps be mimicked.

-When de-allocating memory for data types, it has to be done recursivly _if_ the the type is recursive.
+When deallocating memory for data types, it has to be done recursively _if_ the type is recursive.
 A simple free would not suffice for these @LinearTypeswadler1990linear.

 === Utilizing linearity for optimizations